GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 	[sources.38]

 The .toml file will be read by different functions at different stages of the workflow.
 In this example, a source model will consist of sources 26, 34 and 38 from the source polygons, and these are all active shallow crustal sources.
-If using the completeness_analysis function, sources will be added to the model after this step, but at least one named source will be required to start the analysis and if there are too few events in a source to establish mc and GR parameters these sources will be omitted, so best practice remains to specify the sources clearly in the toml.
+If using the completeness_analysis function, sources will be added to the model after this step, but at least one named source will be required to start the analysis and if there are too few events in a source to establish magnitude of completeness (mc) and GR parameters these sources will be omitted, so best practice remains to specify the sources clearly in the toml.
 Source names or abbreviations can also be used here - it is not necessary to use only numeric source identifiers.
+Still, we recommend using a numbering scheme based on a standard format e.g. ASC001 (for source number 1 in active shallow crust), ASC002 and so on.

 At various stages of the workflow, values will be added to the .toml file or modified as the model is constructed.